nicholassherwin/Metis/README.md

 From here, we should take these top stations in the dataset and look at day of the week in order to understand how weekday vs. weekend traffic affects their overall position in the dataset.

 #### Step 3 Data Analysis and Visualization
-To do this we group daily entries and exits together and then sum the totoal traffic.
+To do this we group daily entries and exits together and then sum the total traffic.
 We also break down this daily column into the hourly collection periods to understand how the traffic volume changes per day.
 Here we will need to first identify our top stations.

 Once we have an idea of the most populous hours we should correlate this data with our external datasets.
 We have the stations by zip code as well the following:

-Prominent tech companies in the NYC area
+- Prominent tech companies in the NYC area
-Zillow home values in NYC
+- Zillow home values in NYC

 We will focus plotting on the overlap between tech, wealth, and stations.

 ### *Recommendations:*

-Based on the above chart, we can draw some conclusions about where to staff street marketing teams for this event.
 We recommend that WTWY staff street marketing team in the following:
 Between 4pm and 8pm at 23rd St (highest volume)
 Between 4pm and 8pm at Canal St (most affluent area) Between 4pm and 8pm at 28th (most tech investment/funded)
-Between the days, there is a highest volume of traffic on mondays but the difference isn't substantial so we will staff marketing teams across the
+Between the days, there is a highest volume of traffic on mondays but the difference isn't substantial so we will staff marketing teams across the week.
 However, the recommendation is not cut and dry and I would recommend doing some A/B testing with the marketing team to dial in placement across the collection period for both time and place.